DickinsonCollege/FarmData2/CONTRIBUTING.md

 #### Gardening ####

 The project [Issue Tracker] contains tickets describing known issues with the project.
 The tickets for known issues are tagged with the label "bug".
-Each reported bug is to have a detailed description of how the bug can be observed.
+Each reported bug will have a detailed description of how the bug can be observed.
 Gardening includes activities such as:

-  * Verifying or clarifying that these descriptions.
+  * Verifying or clarifying these descriptions.

   * Enhance the report by providing additional information about the bug (e.g. platforms on which is is or is not seen).